accordproject/techdocs/docs/spec-template.md

 An Accord Project template is composed of three elements:

-- Template Grammar, the natural language text for the template
+- Natural Language, the grammar for the legal text of the template
-- Template Model, the data model that backs the template
+- Model, the data model that backs the template
 - Logic, the executable business logic for the template

 ![Cicero Template](assets/template.png)